 Can a Attorney Mark Melrose of Melrose Law help me understand my case?

 The North Carolina criminal statute is very complicated.
 From structured sentencing to mandatory active sentences, it is very easy to be intimidated by the legal jargon.
 Mark Melrose, former senior partner at Melrose, Seago & Lay can often simplify the process by couching things in easy to understand terms like "best case and worst case scenario."
 Our job is to help you understand your situation and then let you know how we think we can help.
 We hope that you never leave our office more confused than when you came in.

 How much do you charge for a consultation?

 Generally, we do not charge for a consult if you have pending criminal charges in Western North Carolina.
 We do typically charge a small consult fee for advice not directly related to specific charges.
 We can tell you over the phone whether there would be any charge.

 Where do I go for a consult?

-For your convenience we offer consultations at our Sylva, and Waynesville offices and over the phone, if necessary
+For your convenience we offer consultations at our Waynesville and Asheville offices and over the phone, if necessary